netdata/netdata/claim/README.md

 ## How to claim a node

-To claim a node, select which War Rooms you want to add this node to with the dropdown, then copy the script given by Cloud.
+To claim a node, select which War Rooms you want to add this node to with the dropdown, then copy and paste the script given by Cloud into your node's terminal.
+Hit **Enter**.

-The easiest way to run this script is with `sudo`.
-The claiming script takes care of the rest.
-If you want to claim an agent without using root privileges, see our [claiming documentation](#claim-an-agent-without-root-privileges).

 ```bash
 sudo netdata-claim.sh -token=TOKEN -rooms=ROOM1,ROOM2 -url=https://app.netdata.cloud
 ```

-Hit **Enter**.
 The script should return `Agent was successfully claimed.`.
 If the claiming script returns errors, or if you don't see the node in your Space after 60 seconds, see the [troubleshooting information](#troubleshooting).
+If you prefer not to use root privileges via `sudo` to run the claiming script, see the next section.

 Repeat this process with every node you want to add to Cloud during onboarding.
 You can also add more nodes once you've finished onboarding.